Milwaukee Theft Lawyer

 What Is the Statute of Limitations on Theft in Wisconsin?

 The statue of limitations for theft charges will vary based on whether the charge is a misdemeanor or felony.
-According to Wisconsin state law, for a misdemeanor charge the statue of limitations is three years, while the statue of limitations for a felony is six years.
+According to Wisconsin state law, for a misdemeanor charge the statute of limitations is three years, while the statute of limitations for a felony is six years.